-The majority of rechargeable technology utilized today owes its longevity to lithium-ion (Li-ion) battery technology including laptops and cellphones, yet significant investments are being made in hybrid and electric vehicles.
-With the increased adoption of battery-powered vehicles across the industry coupled with declining prices of Li-ion technologies, the growing demand is sure to catalyze additional research, testing, and manufacturing of these Li-ion components.
+The majority of rechargeable technology utilized today owes its longevity to lithium-ion battery technology including laptops and cellphones, yet significant investments are being made in hybrid and electric vehicles.
+With the increased adoption of battery-powered vehicles across the industry coupled with declining prices of Li-ion technologies, the growing demand for BATTERY TEST CHAMBERS is sure to catalyze additional research, testing, and manufacturing of these Li-ion components.

 While Li-ion batteries are considered relatively safe among consumers, their thermal stability can be compromised under certain conditions.
 A process known as thermal runaway can occur when a cell within a Li-ion battery reaches an elevated temperature due to mechanical, thermal, short-circuiting, or electrochemical failure resulting in an exponential thermal cascade and ultimate loss of stability.